 Just like puppies, kittens lose their baby teeth.
 While this process usually poses little to no difficulty for a kitten, it's good to be aware that the transition is taking place.
 That way you can watch for any problems, such as sore gums or retained baby teeth, and address them as needed.

 A Kitten's First Set of Teeth: Milk Teeth Grow From Three to Six Weeks

-According to Cornell University's College of Veterinary Medicine (CUCVM), a kitten's first set of teeth are known as primary teeth or "milk teeth."
+A kitten's first set of teeth are known as primary teeth or "milk teeth."
 This first set has 26 teeth which begin erupting through the gums around three weeks of age, and they are typically all visible by the time a kitten is six weeks old.
+The first teeth you will see coming out of a kitten's gums are the front incisors.
+These will be followed by their canine teeth which should be visible when a kitten is one month old.
+Finally, at six weeks the premolars will be visible.

 Somewhere between three and four months old, a kitten begins shedding its primary teeth as the adult teeth begin pushing through the gums behind them.
 You may be able to see a permanent tooth coming in right behind the corresponding loose primary tooth since these two processes of erupting and shedding happen almost simultaneously.
 While there is no set order regarding which teeth are shed first, the incisors are often the first shed, followed by the fangs/canines.